tianyin/rex/README.md

 Rex is licensed under the GPLv2 license.
 The submodules (Linux, Rust, LLVM) in this repo are licensed under their own terms.
-Please see the corresponding license file in for more details.
+Please see the corresponding license files for more details.
 Additionally, the memcached benchmark is licensed under the MIT license.